LLNL/shroud/docs/fstatements.rst

 List of argument or result declarations.
 Usually constructed from YAML *decl* but sometimes needs to be explicit to add Fortran attributes such as ``TARGET`` or ``POINTER``.
+Also used when a function result is converted into an argument.
 Added before splicer since it is part of the API and must not change.
 Additional declarations can be added within the splicer via *f_declare*.